Stop Lying: Attribution Modeling and How It Applies to Google AdWords

 Even though the Lin-Rodnitzky Ratio was not originally intended to be used for calculating attribution modeling, then it’s almost the same thing.

-One of the things the Lin-Rodnitzky Ratio calculates is whether you only focus on keywords that are in the end of the buying funnel.
+One of the things the Lin-Rodnitzky Ratio calculates is whether you only focus on keywords that are at the end of the buying funnel.
 These keywords tend to convert better and thereby result in a lower cost per conversion.
 However, this also means that you’re missing out on the keywords from the beginning of the funnel.

 Use Attribution Modeling in Google Analytics To Review Your Data